RashidCodes/Communications-Analyses/README.md

 WHERE Clicked = 0;
 ```

 73801 of the messages that were sent were not clicked.
 In this analyses, I'd like to focus on the attributes of the messages that were clicked.
-I'm doing this because I believe thatif we can learn about the messages that were clicked, perhaps we can modify our communication habits accordingly.
+I'm doing this because I believe that if we can learn about the messages that were clicked, perhaps we can modify our communication habits accordingly.
 Nevertheless, it's important to learn about the messages that were not clicked.

 <br/>